 Ultimately, you must choose what’s best for you and your business.
 Production and subsets of prod typically yield the highest fidelity test results, but pose substantial risk to the business.
 Other techniques take time but usually trade off on cost or quality.

 At Tonic, we believe synthetic data with the right tooling is the best solution because it allows you to drive costs down to manageable levels, while reaping all the benefits of using production data.
-If you’d like to learn more about our platform for generating synthetic data, contact us at firstname.lastname@example.org, or sign up for a free trial at app.tonic.ai.
+If you’d like to learn more about our platform for generating synthetic data, drop us a line at firstname.lastname@example.org.